World Schizophrenia Awareness Week 2025

 • I wrote a column about schizophrenia for The Big Issue in 2019.

-• There aren’t that many movies about schizophrenia (I will not watch The Joker but can only imagine it has set the empathy cause back miles) but Sally Hawkins did a wonderful job in 2020’s Eternal Beauty where she portrays a colourful character.
-(Is it interesting how when Sia cast a non-autistic actor everyone went hyper-nuclear but the fact that an actor without schizophrenia represented this community didn’t ruffle a spacebar.
+• There aren’t that many movies about schizophrenia.
+I didn’t watch The Joker but can only imagine it set the empathy cause back miles.
+Sally Hawkins did a wonderful job in 2020’s Eternal Beauty where she portrayed a colourful character.
+(Is it interesting how when Sia cast a non-autistic actor in her movie Music everyone went hyper-nuclear but the fact that an actor without schizophrenia represented this community didn’t ruffle a spacebar.
 It’s almost as if that particular aspect of the mental health spectrum is i n v i s i b l e .

 Do-gooders be like – we’re championing this cause because it’s SO COOL right now, but that one over there is FAAAREAKING US OUT.)